lfariabr/stc-datalab/README.md

 - ✅ docs/07_demo_script.md (interview presentation)
 - ✅ 3 screenshots showing outputs in SSMS (report results, backup history, data validation)

-### Passing standard
+### Checkpoint
-I can confidently say:
-1. "I always confirm backups and restore capability before changes."
+1. "Always confirm backups and restore capability before changes."
-2. "I document assumptions so reports are reproducible."
+2. "Document assumptions so reports are reproducible."
 3. "In a school environment, confidentiality and access control are non-negotiable."
-4. "I can help bridge the gap between technical and non-technical staff."
+4. "Bridge the gap between technical and non-technical staff."
-5. "I understand how to maintain data integrity across multiple school systems."
+5. "Understand how to maintain data integrity across multiple school systems."
 ---

 ## Interview "Showcase Pack"

 These 3 items (digital or printed):
 1. README.md (project overview + what was built)
-2. Runbook (this screams maturity)
+2. Runbook
-3. Demo script (so I don't ramble)
+3. Architecture Diagram

 This directly maps to the job's needs: maintaining databases + SQL reports + integrations + documentation/training.